vydimitrov/react-countdown-circle-timer/README.md

 yarn add react-native-countdown-circle-timer
 ```

-This component has a peer dependency on `react-native-svg` to draw the countdown circle. `react-native-svg` has to be installed and linked into your project
+This component has a peer dependency on `react-native-svg`.
+Read the [full documentation](https://github.com/vydimitrov/react-countdown-circle-timer/tree/master/packages/mobile#react-native-countdown-circle-timer) for the installation guide, as well as demos and use cases.

 ## Demo